quassy/prefect/docs/core/tutorial/02-etl-flow.md

 # ETL with Prefect

-In this tutorial, we'll use Prefect to improve the overall structure of the ETL workflow from the [previous tutorial](/core/tutorial/01-etl-before-prefect.html).
+In this tutorial, we'll use Prefect to improve the overall structure of the ETL workflow from the [previous tutorial](/core/tutorial/01-etl-before-prefect/).

-!!! tip Follow along in the Terminal
+!!! tip "Follow along in the terminal"

-    ```
+    ```bash
     cd examples/tutorial
     python 02_etl_flow.py
     ```